RockefellerArchiveCenter/ai-archival-processes/index.md

 ---
 layout: docs
-title:  "AI in Our Archival Processes"
+title:  "Use of AI in Our Archival Processes"
 ---

 ## Contextualizing, Defining, and Evaluating AI